Red Light Special: Music video

 Shot in December 1994, the accompanying music video for "Red Light Special" was directed by Matthew Rolston and is set in a brothel.
 Male actors portray prostitutes and Left Eye plays a pimp while Chilli and T-Boz portray customers playing strip poker.
 A young Boris Kodjoe is featured as one of the male prostitutes.
 T-Boz is seen being caressed by a man in a room.
 Chilli is seen dancing with the guitar player.
 There are also black and white solo shots of the girls singing.

-There are three versions of the music video.
-Version one is labelled "Sexy", the second is labelled "Sexier" and the final version is labelled "Sexiest".
+The music video has three versions: one labelled "Sexy", the second "Sexier" and the final version "Sexiest".
 As a result of more sexually suggestive and racy footage being used in versions two and three, the first version is widely broadcast.

 B-side: "My Secret Enemy"

-The "Red Light Special" single contains a B-side rap track titled "My Secret Enemy", led by group rapper Lisa "Left Eye" Lopes, who wrote the track alongside Steve Keitt and R.A.S.
+The "Red Light Special" single contains the B-side "My Secret Enemy", a rap track led by Lisa "Left Eye" Lopes, who wrote the track alongside Steve Keitt and R.A.S.
 Posse.
-Despite not making TLC's album CrazySexyCool, the song is highly praised by long-time TLC fans and kept up with the group's more matured style.
-Its lyrical content focuses on Lisa's coverage in the media and her relationship with Andre Rison.
+Its lyrical content focuses on Lopes's coverage in the media and her relationship with Andre Rison.
 Lopes went on to say that the song came out directly after the incident that saw her accidentally set fire to Rison's Atlanta mansion.
 "It happened right after that incident and I was feeling like I needed a way out," said Lopes of the track.